-Overall, the year-end result for the 2019/20 performance targets is 44% (7 of 16) achievement level.
-This compares with 62.5% (2018/19) and 62% (2017/18) and is reflective of some targets being aspirational and others having dependencies outside of our control.
+Overall, the year-end result for the 2020/21 performance targets is 50% (9 of 18) achievement level.
+This compares with 44% (2019/20) and 63% (2018/19) and is reflective of some targets being aspirational and others having dependencies outside of our control.

-Events during the year contributed to the delays and non-achievement in some programmes e.g. December 2019 and February 2020 floods, and the COVID-19 pandemic.
+Events during the year contributed to the delays and non-achievement in some programmes e.g. the ongoing impacts from the February 2020 floods and the COVID-19 pandemic.
+Several new programmes of work were established as a result of gaining significant Government funding such as the flood protection shovel ready projects and biodiversity action on the ground projects.